| We also maintain, that no matter what may be the circumstances of

 the ultimate, as they are shortened by neglect, but such cases are of course too few to

+allow of their being dwelt upon at length.
 Where death is not sudden as in the case of accidents, but occurs

 at home after an illness, quietly and peacefully, dying persons usually experience a falling